An Israeli Perspective: Israeli Memorial and Independence Day

 Those achievements are indeed very impressive.
-In just 62 years, Israel has managed to become a regional power, a modern, flourishing democracy in a region that has very little.
+In less than a century of existence, Israel has managed to become a regional power, a modern, flourishing democracy in a region that has very little.
 In almost every possible measurement of world countries and societies, the Jewish state, especially when taking into consideration its small size, is at the top of the ladder alongside countries that have been around for centuries.
 When you think about the fact that all of this was done while facing constant security threats, some of them even starting literally from day one, the amazement and sense of awe is even greater.

-Nevertheless, sixty two years is also very young, especially to have suffered so much loss and dire threats.
+Nevertheless, our country is also very young, especially to have suffered so much loss and dire threats.
 Of course, this sort of experience is not without consequences.
-No different than most other Israelis, I too have lost friends who died while serving their country in the Israeli army.
+No different than most other Israelis, I, too, have lost friends who died while serving their country in the Israeli army.
 Regardless of past and future achievements of the State of Israel, their lives are forever lost and those who knew and loved them are left with a hole that can never be filled.

 One of the "little traditions" we have in my family during Yom Hazikaron is to keep the TV on throughout the day on a special channel that, for 24 hours, shows nothing but the names of all of the soldiers and victims of terrorist attacks who have died since the day of Israel's birth.
 I know that many families in Israel do the same, and I think there's something very Jewish about that act.
 In a sense, it's our way of reminding ourselves that every person matters, that everyone had a name and an entire life to go with it - a whole universe that was lost in a tragic way.